kevinz1194/Heart-Transplant-Rankings/README.md

 # Heart-Transplant-Rankings

-Code files corresponding to the *The Accuracy of Initial US Heart Candidate Rankings* by Pezler, Zhang, et al., published in *JACC: Heart Failure*.
+Code files corresponding to the manuscript *The Accuracy of Initial US Heart Candidate Rankings* by Pezler, Zhang, et al., published in *JACC: Heart Failure*.
 Full manuscript available at https://pubmed.ncbi.nlm.nih.gov/37052549/.  <br />

 All files are tested in R 4.2.2 and Python 3.10.0.
 Files should be run in this order: